Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/README.md

 # WFR Data Acquisition System
 This repository stores the code and other software resources defining the WFR Data Acquisition System (DAQ).

+## Key Assumption
+A key assumption with the system is that it exists connected to a secure network.
+If not, disabling the WiFi adapter on the Pi and reverting to Ethernet only as a means of connecting to the DAQ is advised.

 ## Hardware Setup
 For hardware setup, please refer to the following excerpt from [THEORY_README.md](./documentation/old_but_useful_for_problem_solving/THEORY_README.md):